 You Can’t Mirror Your Desktop

-Regardless of what device you’re using, you can’t mirror your desktop.
+Regardless of what device you’re using, you can’t mirror your desktop (not PC).
 This confuses and frustrates some people who really want the mirroring capabilities.
 In my opinion, this doesn’t kill the Chromecast, but for now, severely limits its usefulness in some areas.

 For instance, I’d really like to be able to plug in my Chromecast and showcase my Android tablet’s screen, showing off apps, home screens, and other settings.
 This just isn’t possible.
 For now, the ability to broadcast to Chromecast needs to be built into the app, a feature which some apps will never receive.
 Right now, we’re limited to using YouTube, Netflix, and Google Play Movies.
 Not much of a selection for users who want “more.”